Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from a synchronization issue where si->lock must be held when deleting the si from the available list.
+The vulnerability stems from a race condition where the si->lock must be held when deleting the si (swapinfostruct) from the available list.
 Without proper locking, another thread can re-add the si to the available list, leading to memory corruption.
-The race condition occurs in the swapoff path where one core can delete from the available list while another core attempts to acquire locks and re-add the si, resulting in potential memory corruption when the swap is later reused (NVD).
+The issue occurs in the swapoff path when concurrent operations involving madvise(MADV_PAGEOUT) on memory blocks and swapon-swapoff operations are performed.
+The vulnerability has been assigned a CVSS v3.1 base score of 5.7 (Medium severity) (Snyk).

-The fix involves ensuring that si->lock is held before calling 'delfromavaillist()' to prevent other threads from seeing the si as deleted and SWPWRITEOK cleared together, which prevents reinsertion (NVD).
+The fix involves ensuring that si->lock is locked before calling 'delfromavaillist()' to prevent other threads from reinserting the si after it has been deleted and SWPWRITEOK has been cleared.
+This patch has been implemented in various Linux distributions, including Red Hat Enterprise Linux (Red Hat).

 Source: This report was generated using AI